awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services-v3.md

 ## NICE DCV<a name="nice-dcv-v3"></a>

 NICE DCV is a high\-performance remote display protocol that provides a secure way to deliver remote desktops and application streaming to any device over varying network conditions\.
-NICE DCV is used when the [`dcv_settings`](cluster-definition.md#dcv-settings) setting is specified and refers to an [`[dcv]` section](dcv-section.md)\.
+NICE DCV is used when the [`HeadNode` section](HeadNode-v3.md) / [`Dcv`](HeadNode-v3.md#HeadNode-v3-Dcv) settings are specified\.
 Support for NICE DCV was added in AWS ParallelCluster version 2\.5\.0\.

 For more information about NICE DCV, see [https://aws\.amazon\.com/hpc/dcv/](http://aws.amazon.com/hpc/dcv/) and [https://docs\.aws\.amazon\.com/dcv/](https://docs.aws.amazon.com/dcv/)\.